 Do you want to know the secret to ranking well today?
 Pay more attention to the user intent.

-Whatever keyword data you use can be misleading.
 I’m sure you’ve experienced the issue first hand.
-How often have you found a high-value phrase, published an incredible in-depth content piece on the topic, and, well... nothing happened?
+How often have you found a high-value search term, published an incredible in-depth blog post on the topic, and, well... nothing happened?

 This is because your content didn’t match the reason why a person conducted a search in the first place.
 Or, to put it differently, it didn’t match their search intent.

-To do it properly, you need a tool to help you identify and apply user intent across the entire content marketing workflow – from keyword research to optimizing the information on the page.
+To do it properly, you need a tool to help you identify and apply user intent across the entire content marketing workflow – from keyword research to optimizing the information on the appropriate product or landing page.

 What Is User Intent and Why Does It Matter?